JAQuent/methodsDay2017/methodsDay2017_script.md

 Welcome
 =======

 It is great honour for me to be able to talk to you about using RMarkdown to create scientific manuscripts.
-My aim today is to convince of using RMarkdown and to show to you how easy it is to create a very neat document whit it.
+My aim today is to convince you to use RMarkdown and to show to you how easy it is to create a very neat document whit it.
 I think it is a really versatile tool.
-You don't need to write down anything basically because everything is uploaded to my GitHub account.
+As a side note, you don't need to write down anything basically because everything is uploaded to my GitHub account.
+Before starting let me present to you the end product.
+This is an example script I generate for you.

 Introduction
 ============

 So, what is RMarkdown? .
 As the name suggests, it combines R and Markdown.
 R, as you probably know, is an open source programming language for statistics and data visualisation.
 Markdown on the other hand is a so called lightweight markup language.
 You can use those languages to format your text.
 Being lightweight means that it is much easier to use than LaTex for instance.
-That being said you are still able to knit RMarkdown files to LaTex files though but also to PDF or to Word files.
+That being said you are still able to knit RMarkdown files to LaTex files but also to PDF or to Word files.
 You are even able to use LaTex to create mathematical formulas.
-As you can see here, you are also able to create presentation with RMarkdown.
-I will focus on scientific manuscripts, though.
+And as you can see here, you are also able to create presentation with RMarkdown.

 RMarkdown workflow
 ==================

 ![Taken from <http://bioconnector.org/workshops/r-rmarkdown.html>](images/rmarkdown-workflow.png)

 Before I continue to talk about the pro and cons of using RMarkdown, I want to spend just one slide to explain to you how RMarkdown works.
-In RStudio you work on your RMarkdown file (.Rmd), where you combine chunks of R code with your text.
+In RStudio you'll work on your RMarkdown file (.Rmd), where you combine chunks of R code with your text.
 This file is knit with the help of the R package *knitr* to a Markdown file, which then is converted via Pandoc and LaTex to the final output format, which can be .html, .pdf or .docx.

 Pros
 ====

 Why using RMarkdown at all?
 I would say that the main advantage of using RMarkdown lays in the fact that you can share the whole code used for analysis with the public and journals alongside the text.
 The other main advantage is that it will help you to achieve higher reproducibility when it come to the analysis.
-To that end, Nuijten et al. (2006) showed that as many as half of all manuscripts they looked at contained erroneous statistics.
+In this context, Nuijten et al. (2006) showed that as many as half of all manuscripts they looked at contained erroneous statistics.
 RMarkdown helps you to track and avoid mistakes in rounding *p*-values, copy & paste errors as well as forgetting to update statistics when you for instance add a new participant to your data set.

 Cons
 ====

+I have to admit to you that are also minor disavantages.
 Due to the workflow sometimes things might go wrong when you try to switch between output formats (e.g. from .pdf to .html).
-You also will frequently find yourself asking for help a couple of times for more intricate stuff for instance on <https://stackoverflow.com>.
-People are very supportive there.
+You also will find yourself asking for help a couple of times for more intricate stuff for instance on <https://stackoverflow.com>.
+But don't worry, people are very supportive there.
 Another annoying thing is that the list of references can only be generated at the end of the script.

 YAML header
 ===========

-Now it is time to show you how little it takes to generate a neat looking manuscript.You always start with an YAML header, which you can see here.
+With that being said, now it is time to show you how little it takes to generate a neat looking manuscript.You always start with an YAML header, which you can see here.
 In that header you specify a lot concerning the title page and the general layout.
-For instance the title, author and abstract, but also the spacing between the lines.
+For instance the title, author and the abstract, but also the spacing between the lines.
 You can use the system time as the date.
 What really important is that you can provide a BibTex file that includes the information used for citation.

 R chunks
 ========

 What you see here is the R chunk that follows the header, in which you can load everything you need such as libraries and data.
-An R chunk is always started with three back quotes ("\`") followed by the letter r in curly brackets and it is ended by three back quotes.
+An R chunk is always started with three back quotes ("\`") followed by the letter r in curly brackets sometimes with additional specifications.
+An R chunk is again ended by three additional back quote.

 Analysis
 ========